mk-fg/fgtk/README.rst

   version = 1, 0 # git-version: py-tuple-2

-Will be replaced by something like "1, 23" in the repo, with last number being number counting number of changes to that specific file.
+Will be replaced by something like "1, 23" in the repo, with last number being number counting changes to that specific file.

 Beauty of this approach is that local file(s) remain unchanged unless checked back out from the repo, not triggering any kind of concurrent modification alerts from editors, and doesn't make commit process any more complicated either.

-And if version bump in the working copy is needed, git-version-bump-filter can be run there without any arguments to run "touch && git checkout" on all files tagged with filter=version-bump (careful - will discard any new changes in these).
+Can be run without arguments in a git repo to checkout all content-filtered files back out, making sure that they have no uncommitted changes first (to avoid loosing these).

 Runs a single git-log and sed command under the hood, nothing fancy.